Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 Change of Grade

 Students are expected to attend all classes and required labs.
 Instructors will keep attendance records.
 An absence does not excuse a student from classwork or assignments that are missed.
 Repeated absences and tardiness that affect student performance will be reflected in the final grade.
+You are expected to be prompt in attending each of your classes.
+Excessive tardiness might result in the faculty taking appropriate actions.

 Course Change or Cancellation